mnelson4/printmyblog/readme.txt

 If this doesn't meet your needs, there are good paid and free alternatives.

-**Alternatives for printing your entire blog**

-[printmy.blog](https://printmy.blog/now) we run a hosted version of this same plugin, so you can print your blog without even installing this.
+**Alternatives to Quick Print** [printmy.blog](https://printmy.blog/now) we run a hosted version of this same plugin, so you can print your blog without even installing this.
 Especially useful for WordPress**.com** users, or those who can't install the plugin on their site.
-(Its free, but won't use your blog's styles).
+(Its free like Quick Print, but won't use your blog's styles).
-[MPL - Publisher](https://wordpress.org/plugins/mpl-publisher/) is another free eBook creator / PDF converter plugin you can use to self-publish a book.
-To be honest probably the best alternative right now.
 [Anthologize](https://wordpress.org/plugins/anthologize/) is another great plugin for customizing your blog's content before exporting to an e-book format.
 Also free.
 [bloxp](http://www.bloxp.com/) converts your blog into an e-book with any type of blog (not just WordPress).
 Fewer, but different, options.
 Supported by donations.
-[PressBooks](https://pressbooks.com/) is a good eBook maker.
-Begin creating or import content for free, and can pay to export to PDF and other formats.
 [Blog To HTML](https://wordpress.org/plugins/blog-to-html/) is actually very similar to Print My Blog.
 It allows you to export your blog to HTML for eBook creation.
 [blogbooker](https://blogbooker.com/) prints a book, or creates a PDF, from your blog using their pre-made styles.
 Paid service.
 [blog2print](https://www.blog2print.com/) ditto, but temporarily requests your username and password.
 Paid service.